jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Chap/0_Results/0_Res_Init.typ

   caption: [real and optimized otucome, load, shear borde and bending moment distribution over the normalized span for optimization case A. 8 #glspl("lie") was selected.], )<fig_82>

+It can be observed that bending moment distibution found by the optimizaiton does not show much visible deviation.
+Also, while the objective function was to fit the bending moment behaviour, the shear force distribution between the true and the optimized output are approximated in a proper manner.
+The approxmiaiton quality is increased as the number of #glspl("lie") increases.
+This can be observed through comparing @fig_81 and @fig_82, but also by looking at the objective function values in @fig_83.

 // optimiaztion progress
 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/Case_A/opti_Bar.svg",